Charles Van Doren: Early life and education

-Charles Van Doren was born in New York City, the elder son of Pulitzer Prize-winning poet, critic and professor Mark Van Doren and novelist Dorothy Van Doren (née Graffe), and a nephew of critic and Pulitzer Prize-winning biographer Carl Van Doren.
-He graduated from the High School of Music & Art in New York, and earned a B.A. degree in Liberal Arts (1946) from St. John's College in Annapolis, Maryland, as well as an M.A. in astrophysics (1949) and a Ph.D. in English (1955), both at Columbia University.
-He was also a student at the University of Cambridge in the United Kingdom.
+Charles Van Doren was born in February 12, 1926, in New York City, the elder son of Pulitzer Prize-winning poet, critic and professor Mark Van Doren and novelist Dorothy Van Doren (née Graffe), and a nephew of critic and Pulitzer Prize-winning biographer Carl Van Doren.
+He graduated from the High School of Music & Art in New York and earned a B.A. degree in Liberal Arts (1946) from St. John's College in Annapolis, Maryland.
+After finishing his bachelor's, he studied at the University of Cambridge and the Sorbonne University.
+He then earned an M.A. in astrophysics (1949) and a Ph.D. in English (1955), both at Columbia University.